Aitutaki: History

 Polynesians first settled Aitutaki around AD 1225–1430.
 They maintained voyaging contact over a wide area, for the geochemical source of basalt adze heads found in this island can be traced back to quarries on Samoa to the west and the Society Islands to the east.
 According to oral tradition, the island was named by Te Erui, who raised it from the ocean after traveling from Avaiki.
 Other traditions identify various settlers, including Ru, Te Munakorero, Kai, Ui-tario, and Ruatapu.

 The first known European contact was with Captain Bligh and the crew of HMS Bounty when they also arrived in Aitutaki on 11 April 1789, prior to the infamous mutiny.

-Aitutaki was the first of the Cook Islands to accept Christianity, after London Missionary Society (LMS) missionary John Williams visited in 1821.
+Aitutaki was the first of the Cook Islands to practice Christianity, after London Missionary Society (LMS) missionary John Williams visited in 1821.
 The oldest church in the country, the Cook Islands Christian Church in Arutanga, was built by Papeiha (Bora Bora) and Vahapata (Raiatea), two LMS teachers Williams had left behind.

 On 8–9 October 1900 seven instruments of cession of Rarotonga and other islands were signed by their chiefs and people; and by a British Proclamation issued at the same time the cessions were accepted, the islands being declared parts of Her Britannic Majesty's dominions.
 Uniquely, these instruments did not include Aitutaki.
 It appears that, though the inhabitants of Aitutaki regarded themselves as British subjects, the Crown's title was uncertain, and the island was formally annexed by Proclamation dated 9 October 1900.
 It was the only island in the Cook Islands that was annexed rather than ceded.

 In 1942 New Zealand and American forces were stationed on the island.
 The American engineering firm Sverdrup & Parcel, the New Zealand Ministry of Works, US military personnel and many locals combined to build two airstrips which were completed on 14 November 1942.
 This airport, and one on the northernmost Penrhyn Island, were to be used as bases by the Allies during World War II.
 The first aircraft, an American light bomber, landed on 22 November 1942.
 When the war ended some of the servicemen remained and married the locals.